-To restate my substantive conclusion in the words of media theorist Vilém Flusser: "Those who participate actively in the production of information ... are themselves being programmed by the mass-media meat choppers for information production."
+To restate my substantive conclusion in the words of media theorist Vilem Flusser: "Those who participate actively in the production of information...are themselves being programmed by the mass-media meat choppers for information production."

-Or more simply, YouTubers are not "Creators" but Creations.
-Audiences, rationalized by the platform, and the vloggers who upload the videos those audiences consumer are not separable either theoretically or empirically.
-Together, they make up the YouTube Apparatus.
+Or in other words: YouTubers are not "Creators" but Creations.
+Audiences, rationalized by the platform, and the vloggers who upload the videos are not separable either theoretically or empirically.
+They make up the YouTube Apparatus.